 The next step was to attempt to construct a formula to fit our plotted

 data.
-Dr. Wilson had previously explained to us that a exponential equation
+Dr. Wilson had previously explained to the class that an exponential

-would be used for this problem, and using Mocrosoft Excel, the process was
+equation would be used for this problem, and using Microsoft Excel, the

-rather easy.
-Generating a function with Excel saves time and effort.
-We
+process was rather easy.
+Generating a function with Excel saves time and

-the temperature would be approximately equal to the room temperature of
+that the temperature would be approximately equal to the room temperature

-was a random choice.
-To check the validity of our equation, we took the
+-.6 was a random choice.
+To check the validity of our equation, we took

-square of the difference for each time, summed the squares and divided by
+the square of the difference for each time, summed the squares and divided

 equation.
 Now, our job was to play with the values until a graph similar